 The Science Behind Team-Based Learning

-Helen Batty and Patricia Hrynchak argue the collaborative sense of the central tenants of constructivist learning in team-based learning which “focus is on the mental representation of information by the learner:” The TBL process involves the following:
+Helen Batty and Patricia Hrynchak argue the collaborative sense of the central tenets of constructivist learning in team-based learning which “focus is on the mental representation of information by the learner:” The TBL process involves the following: